kawaicheung/naming-things/manuscript/03_HuntingForNames.md

     ...
 </div>
 ```
-If you're unfamiliar with Vue's syntax, no big deal. the `v-if` attribute is Vue syntax that works just like a normal `if` statement.
+If you're unfamiliar with Vue's syntax, no big deal. the `v-if` attribute is Vue syntax that works just like a normal `if` statement, with a Typescript expression inside of it.
 On an HTML element, it determines if that element should be rendered.
-In this case, I have a `<div>` element that I only want to show if the statement `!['xs', 'sm', 'md'].includes($mq)` is true.
+In this case, I have a `<div>` element that I only want to show if the Typescript statement `!['xs', 'sm', 'md'].includes($mq)` is true.

 But, when you scan this statement, it looks complicated.

 What does this mess mean?
 Well, it evaluates to `true` if the "extra small", "small", or "medium" media query breakpoints are not hit based on the size of the browser.
 Put more simply, it checks that the current browser width is sized at least to the width of a normal desktop screen.

 I can quickly fix this line by defining the mess with a meaningful name.
 ```TypeScript
 isDesktopWidth(): boolean {
   return !['xs', 'sm', 'md'].includes(this.$mq)